 The Coalition for Archeological Synthesis (CfAS) operates under the organizational umbrella of the not-for-profit SRI Foundation.
 It consists of Partner organizations and individual Associates who support the goals and programs of the Coalition.
 CfAS is governed by a Board of Directors elected by the Partners that operate under bylaws established by the Council of Partners.
-The Board consists of officers (two Co-presidents, a Secretary and a Treasurer) and two directors from each category of Partner organizations (Professional Organizations, Cultural Heritage Firms, Academic Units, Non-governmental Organizations, and Archaeological Informatics Providers).
+The Board consists of officers (two Co-presidents, a Secretary and a Treasurer) and two directors from each category of Partner organizations (Professional Organizations, Cultural Heritage Firms, Academic Units, Governmental Organizations, Non-governmental Organizations, and Archaeological Informatics Providers).

 The Board of Directors: